 - Lifelong sobriety requires constant maintenance and a dedication to sober living

-If you or a loved one is affected by cocaine addiction and would like to get help, The Recovery Village Palm Beach can help.
+If you or a loved one is affected by cocaine addiction and would like to get help, The Recovery Village Palm Beach at Baptist Health can help.
 Call to speak with a representative about how addiction treatment can help you achieve a healthier future.

 National Institute on Drug Abuse.
 “Principles of Drug Addiction Treatment: A Research-Based Guide (Third Edition)”.
 January 2018.
 Accessed on July 10, 2019.